apache/spark/docs/structured-streaming-programming-guide.md

   If you need deduplication on output, try out `foreachBatch` instead.

 #### Streaming Table APIs
-Since Spark 3.1, you can also use `DataStreamReader.table()` and `DataStreamWriter.toTable()` to read and write streaming DataFrames as tables:
+Since Spark 3.1, you can also use `DataStreamReader.table()` to read tables as streaming DataFrames and use `DataStreamWriter.toTable()` to write streaming DataFrames as tables:

 <div class="codetabs">
 <div data-lang="scala"  markdown="1">